mark-horn/devfolio/.data/posts/markdown-guide/post.md

 ### Wrapping Up

+Just as a reminder, remember that markdown requires empty lines (spaces) after some elements to render properly.
+Tags like headings(#) require a space between the decorator and the content.
+Emphasis tags do not require a space.
+If you have something that doesn't render correctly, check your syntax.

 This was meant to be just a quick guide to markdown.
 You can visit the following resources to explore the basic syntax in more depth, or check out the more extended syntax.